RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 <h2>Architecture Summary</h2>
 <b>
 Users and Admins are created and added to groups <br/>
-Entra ID iss ussed to authenticate users attempting to login <br/>
+Entra ID is used to authenticate users attempting to login <br/>
 Conditional Access policies enforce MFA <br/>
 Azure Role-Based Access Control restricts access at the resource group level <br/>
 Sign-in logs are used to validate and audit access decisions  <br/>